Meet PST's Admin-Artists:

-In Spring 2021, Gabriela was an honoree for the AL DÍA 40 Under Forty: A celebration of the brightest, diverse young professionals in Philadelphia.
+Gabriela was awarded the Leeway 2022 Transformation Award for her long-term commitment to social change work.
+In Spring 2021, Gabriela was an honoree for the AL DÍA 40 Under Forty.
 She received a Citation from Council of the City of Philadelphia for her dedicated work in theatrical production (2020).
-Gabriela is also a proud recipient of the NEXUS Initiative Artist Grant (2021), Map Fund Artist Grant (2020), Phenomenal Women’s Award (2020), Leeway Art and Change Grant (2016, 2019), GALAEI David Acosta Revolutionary Award (2017), Knight Foundation Emerging City Champions Fellowship (2018) and keynote speaker with Quiara Alegría Hudes at the 2018 Association for Theatre in Higher Education (ATHE) Conference, in addition, to the plenary speaker for the 2019 Theatre Communications Group National Conference.
+Gabriela is also a proud recipient of the NEXUS Initiative Artist Grant (2021), Map Fund Artist Grant (2020), Phenomenal Women’s Award (2020), Leeway Art and Change Grant (2016, 2019), GALAEI David Acosta Revolutionary Award (2017), Knight Foundation Emerging City Champions Fellowship (2018) and keynote speaker with Quiara Alegría Hudes at the 2018 Association for Theatre in Higher Education Conference, in addition, to the plenary speaker for the 2019 Theatre Communications Group National Conference.

 Erlina Ortiz is a Dominican-American playwright, performer, and theatre maker from Reading, PA.
 Her heartfelt and humorous plays ranging from topics of gentrification, women's rights, and cultural preservation have been presented with Power Street Theatre where she is proud to be Co-Artistic Director.

 In 2018 her play Las Mujeres received The Bonaly Award for Creation of Community Joy and in 2019 her play Morir Sonyando was nominated for six Barrymore Awards including Outstanding New Play.